 Current and former students in Prof. Simpson's Computational Electrodynamics Research Lab have earned awards such as the National Science Foundation Graduate Research Fellowship, the IEEE Antennas and Propagation Society Pre-Doctoral and Doctoral Research Awards, the American Association of University Women Fellowship, and the National Consortium MASINT Research Scholarship.
-Graduates from her lab have accepted positions in industry and with the government, for example at Intel Corp., at Singapore's Institute of High Performance Computing, and in the National Nuclear Security Administration's Future Leaders Program.
+Graduates from her lab have accepted positions in industry and with the government, including Intel Corporation, Singapore's Institute of High Performance Computing, and the National Nuclear Security Administration's Future Leaders Program.